stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 5. To fully automate this, create an event trigger using EventBridge.
 (Event bridge feeding into the AWS Systems Manager )

+Run the SSM automation document.

+Note : To monitor the deployment, update the ./watchlist.sh change the URL with your ELB URL.
+Run in throughout your Deployment